JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

     section_id: cta
     title: Let’s Work Together!
     content: >-
+      Looking for a web developer to boost your project or to join your team?
+Got questions about your upcoming website or web app project?
+      <br /><br />
       Head on over to the [contact page](/contact) to get in touch.
 I'll be sure to get back to you as soon as possible.
     actions:
       - label: Contact me today